 - Please note that less than full-time enrollment will result in reduced aid eligibility and may affect your future aid eligibility, as well as your satisfactory academic progress.

 - The Office of Financial Aid monitors enrollment levels (number of credit hours taken) each term.
 If you drop courses and fall below the minimum credit hour requirements you may be required to repay all or part of the aid you received.
 If you consider dropping a class, it is important to discuss your situation fully with a financial aid officer prior to doing so.

 - Adjustments to financial aid are not made until after the drop/add date for each term.

 - Withdrawal from the University

-- If you withdraw or are asked to withdraw from the University, you must inform the Office of Financial Aid immediately.
+- If you disenroll (drop all courses in a semester) or are asked to withdraw from the University, you must inform the Office of Financial Aid immediately.

 - If you received a federal student loan, you will be sent information on completing loan repayment “exit” counseling.

 - Depending upon when you withdraw, you may be required to repay all or part of the aid you received.

 - To remain eligible for financial aid, students must make satisfactory progress toward completion of degree requirements.